Photo of Rosie Behr, Clinical Social Work/Therapist, LCSW-C

 Waitlist for new clients

 Feeling stuck?
-Looking to strengthen the intimacy and communication within your relationship?
+Considering a change?
+Looking to improve the intimacy and communication within your relationship?
 Ready for pre-marital or marriage counseling?
 Have parenting issues become to overwhelming to know what to do next?
-Are you having difficulty setting boundaries with your parents or in-laws?
+Difficulty setting boundaries in other areas of life?
 It can be beneficial to meet with a professional who specializes in deepening relationships, expanding insight, is sincerely supportive while able to teach you helpful skills like effective communication and emotion management.
 Together we'll create a space where you'll learn a better way to connect with others and live out what you truly value.

 Feeling stuck?
-Looking to strengthen the intimacy and communication within your relationship?
+Considering a change?
+Looking to improve the intimacy and communication within your relationship?
 Ready for pre-marital or marriage counseling?
 Have parenting issues become to overwhelming to know what to do next?
-Are you having difficulty setting boundaries with your parents or in-laws?
+Difficulty setting boundaries in other areas of life?
 It can be beneficial to meet with a professional who specializes in deepening relationships, expanding insight, is sincerely supportive while able to teach you helpful skills like effective communication and emotion management.
 Together we'll create a space where you'll learn a better way to connect with others and live out what you truly value.

 (443) 378-3562 View (443) 378-3562

-Photo of John Magee, LCSW-C, Clinical Social Work/Therapist
+Photo of Chelsea Gleason, Clinical Social Work/Therapist, LCSW-C

 Clinical Social Work/Therapist, LCSW-C